The child has a pain in the back of his head. Common causes of headaches in children, preventive measures. Main causes of headaches

 • refusal of food;

-• intense crying, aggravated by a change in the position of the body and head, noise and light stimuli;
+• intense crying, intensifying with changes in the position of the body and head, noise and light stimulation;

 • frequent regurgitation and vomiting;